 Sometimes, you will receive applications from multiple parties who both qualify.
-To avoid discrimination complaints, always process applications on a first-come, first-serve basis – processing the application until you discover they do not qualify.
+To avoid discrimination complaints, always process applications on a first-come, first-served basis, processing the application until you discover they do not qualify.

 If someone doesn’t qualify, move on to the next.

 When you deny an applicant, it is important that you clearly document your reasons for why you are denying them to avoid discrimination complaints.
 Always inform the tenant with written notice.
-I always send a letter to the tenant stating that they did not meet the minimum requirements for tenancy for “such and such” reason.
+I send a letter to the tenant stating that they did not meet the minimum requirements for tenancy for such-and-such reason.

-When you collect this deposit, be sure to sign two copies of a “deposit to hold agreement” that states what the deposit it for and what the terms are.
+When you collect this deposit, be sure to sign two copies of a deposit to hold agreement that states what the deposit is for and what the terms are.
 Essentially, this document will state:

 - If not signed by that date, the deposit will be forfeited to the landlord.

-Both you and the prospective will receive a copy of this agreement, which will serve as a receipt for the applicant.
-I try to schedule the lease signing for as soon as possible, to minimize the amount of time the property is left vacant and costing me money.
+Both you and the prospective tenant will receive a copy of this agreement, which will serve as a receipt for the applicant.
+I try to schedule the lease signing for as soon as possible to minimize the amount of time the property is left vacant and costing me money.